-We calibrate the model for the period of 2004-2009, and use 2010-2012 for evaluation.
+We calibrate the model for the period of 2004-2009 and use 2010-2012 for evaluation.
 We use the year 2003 to spin up the model.
 As part of the calibration process, we select twelve model parameters associated with each model grid cell (Table 1).
 The sensitive parameters are associated with different hydrodynamic processes related to baseflow, percolation, evaporation, storm runoff, channel routing and snow processes (Supplementary Figure S1).

 3. Results

-We first generate streamflow simulations using a best parameter estimate obtained via the stepwise line search approach (Figure 2).
+We first generate streamflow simulations using the "best” parameter estimates obtained via the stepwise line search approach (Figure 2).
 The stepwise line search typically adjusts a subset of model parameters to minimize an objective function (e.g., root mean square error) and returns a single estimate of the model parameters.
 Stepwise line search can deliberately avoid lower probability outcomes and excludes comprehensive sampling of the parametric distribution.
-The stepwise line search approach substantially underestimates the high streamflow (Figure 2).
+However, the stepwise line search approach substantially underestimates the high streamflow (Figure 2).

-We account for parametric uncertainty by using precalibration and FaMoS (Supplemental Figure S1).
+We account for parametric uncertainty using precalibration and FaMoS (Supplemental Figure S1).
 Characterizing parametric uncertainty requires knowledge of model behavior throughout a typically high-dimensional parameter space.
 This requires large ensembles of model runs.
 Precalibration applies a screening criterion to a large ensemble of hydrologic model runs and rules out any implausible model runs that deviate substantially from the observations.
 Precalibration provides a relatively low-cost method to explore the high-dimensional parameter space and extract as much information as possible from the limited number of model runs.
 We begin with an initial ensemble of 5,000 model runs with input parameters settings selected from a 12-dimensional Latin hypercube design.
 We select an ensemble of 165 runs that fall within the 25% -175% of the observed streamflow.
-Note that selecting the bounds can arbitrary, yet this choice directly impacts the resulting collection of model runs.
+Note that specifying these bounds can be arbitrary, yet this choice directly impacts the resulting collection of model runs.
 For instance, imposing tight bounds on the observed streamflow could lead to high-resolution sampling of the plausible parameter space and wider bounds may include more implausible runs into the final ensemble.
 In any of these cases, it would imply a more controversial a priori decision.
 In addition, we do not want to overlook the upper tails of flood hazards, which are often associated with high-risk and high-cost events.

 FaMoS characterizes and quantifies the parametric uncertainty by updating our prior knowledge of the model parameters in light of new observations.
 We incorporate domain-area expertise (prior distribution) of the unknown parameters and also account for additional sources of uncertainty such as model-observation discrepancies and observational error.
 As a result, we obtain a distribution of viable parameter values (posterior distribution) along with interval estimates, as opposed to a single best fit estimate (Supplemental Figure S1).
 Unlike precalibration, FaMoS does not fix an arbitrary screening criterion, but rather uses a flexible statistical model to assess model-fit.
-Moreover, FaMoS explores the entire parameter space and systematically locates a “target” region that contain the most plausible sets of model parameters.
-In contrast, precalibration attempts to locate this “target” region using an initial ensemble of model runs.
+Moreover, FaMoS sequentially explores the entire parameter space and systematically locates a “target” region that contain the most plausible sets of model parameters.
+In contrast, precalibration attempts to locate this “target” region using a single initial ensemble of model runs.